-Offer Online Courses
+Create Online Courses

 The primary website where you could post your courses—and get paid for them—is Udemy.
-But as with the other online businesses, if you are able to establish a reputation, you might have success offering your courses through your own site.
+But as with other online businesses, if you are able to establish a reputation, you might have success offering your courses through your own site.